 The Général Bonaparte, first watch manufactured under our new brand name, BRAVOURE, is limited to 250 pieces for the anniversary of Napoléon Bonaparte's birth, the August 15th 1769.

-Made entirely of 316L stainless steel, the Général Bonaparte has a finely sandblasted finish, contrasting with the brilliance of the dial and hands.
-Screwed for optimal sealing, the crown is also engraved with our logo.
+Made entirely of 316L stainless steel, the Général Bonaparte has a finely sandblasted finish or high polish finish, contrasting with the cream tone lacquered dial.

 Made of high quality, dark blue selected calf leather, the two-part strap is a reminder of the Bleu de Roi woollen uniform, the colour of the National Army and of Général Bonaparte.